 Ana Lucia Maya-Aguirre.
-Director.
+Director and Co-founder.
 She is a lawyer and specialist in constitutional law of the National University of Colombia, and she holds an LLM in Energy and Environmental Law from Tulane University with the support of the J. William Fulbright scholarship.
 She is part of the Marine Working Group of the Environmental Law Alliance Worldwide (ELAW).
-She is a member of the Advisory Council of the Dignity Rights International (DRI) in the US.
-She was the Regional Director for Latin America of the Global Network for the Study of Human Rights and the Environment (GNHRE).
-She is a member of the IUCN WCEL Group of Specialists in Oceans, Coasts and Coral Reefs.
 She was a visiting scholar of the Environmental Constitutionalism Program at the Global Scholar-in-Residence at Delaware Law School, Widener University.
 She was a fellow at ELAW.
 She has been consultant at The Access Initiative of the World Resources Institute, Rights and Resources Initiative (RRI) and the Swiss Foundation for Development Cooperation (Swissaid).
-She coordinated the Right and Displacement Network, made up of 14 universities in Colombia with programs to address the population displaced by violence, a project implemented by the Latin American Institute for an Alternative Law and Society (ILSA) and supported by UNHCR and the Norwegian Refugee Council .
-Contact: email@example.com
+She worked at the Environment and Society Association of Colombia.
+She coordinated the Right and Displacement Network, made up of 14 universities in Colombia with programs to address the internally displaced people by the armed conflict, a project implemented by the Latin American Institute for an Alternative Law and Society (ILSA) and supported by UNHCR and the Norwegian Refugee Council.
+She works on marine and coastal governance, SDG 14, environmental constitutionalism, and climate justice.
+Contact: firstname.lastname@example.org

 Gerardo Gentil-Orozco.
 Researcher and Coordinator of the Constitutional and Environmental Studies Area.
 Alumni graduated with honors from IDPHU Campestre Bilingüe, Distinguished senior student at Universidad del Norte in Barranquilla-Colombia and teaching assistant of the area of public law.
 He was an intern at the Global Network for the Study of Human Rights and the Environment, and member of the Environmental Law Clinic of Universidad del Norte, where he stood out for his research work and high impact litigation on national matters.
 He is currently working on the development of an environmental law manual for non-lawyers and participating in the submission of contributions to bills in the Colombian Congress as well as reports to the United Nations Bodies